Dynamic Search Ads Explained in Plain English

 Increased CTR and Conversions

-The net result of dynamic search ads is that they can increase clicks and CTR for the companies that use.
+The net result of dynamic search ads is that they can increase clicks and CTR for the companies that use them.
 By how much?
 Here’s an excerpt from one case study that Google shared regarding the overall impact of dynamic search ads for an online travel agency:

 Launched in 2005, trivago has quickly become one of the world’s largest hotel search engines.
 Operating in over 50 markets in more than 30 languages, the company helps millions of people compare over 900k hotels from hundreds of booking sites every day.
 They created Dynamic Search Ads for all their markets using category recommendations coupled with conversion-based automated bidding.
 The results?
 Up to 140% higher CTR on search terms for DSA vs. original ads, significantly lower CPAs for established markets and significant conversion gains in newer markets.